 Here’s a gorgeous clay leaf wall hanging that makes a perfect Autumn or Fall craft idea.
 It’s easy enough for preschoolers, makes great fine motor practice, and is a fun sensory activity too.

-This easy craft idea was originally created in 2014 and has been updated and reshared for today’s audience.
+This kids’ craft was first published in 2014 and has been updated and reshared for today’s audience.

 You might also like our clay coil pots

 Miss 4 and I have been enjoying the Autumn sun with lots of walks to the park.
 In the process, we’ve collected lots of colourful Autumn leaves and when there’s any kind of nature collection in the house, I can never just “let it be”.
 I have to turn it into a nature craft!

 We had a packet of air dry clay begging to be used in our craft supply stash, so I decided to put it to good use by making clay leaves with my daughter.
 We turned these into wall hangings and are super happy with them.

 Clay is something Miss 4 loves.
 It’s a different texture to play dough (another love of hers) and as a bonus you get to keep the creations you make once dry.
 It’s cooler to the touch and thicker to squish and roll with her rolling pin.

 The clay leaves are simple but take some patience because the clay needs plenty of drying time, as does the painting stage.

 Whilst our leaf mobile is an Autumn one, Summer or Spring leaves would be great for this project too, you could change your clay mobile to reflect the seasons.